 - Proof of purchase of the curriculum.

 Read more on the official Adobe site.
-After your trial runs out, you will pay only $19.99/month for all apps for the first year and $29.99/month after that.
+After your trial, you will pay only $19.99/month for all apps for the first year and $29.99/month afterward.

 Benefits of Using Photoshop

-Although you can get good free alternatives, like Inkscape, Gimp, or Photopea, or budget options, like Canva or Adobe Express, none of them measure up to the power of Photoshop.
+Although you can get good free alternatives, like Inkscape, Gimp, or Photopea, or budget options, like Canva or Adobe Express, none measure up to Photoshop’s power.
 It has hundreds of advanced tools, with several new ones added yearly and old ones updated and replaced with neural networks.
 These give you unique editing capabilities that you can’t get without Photoshop.

-A basic understanding of how Photoshop works is a must for any aspiring designer, photographer, or creative because Photoshop is the gold standard for image editing and graphic design.
+A basic understanding of Photoshop is a must for any aspiring designer, photographer, or creative because Photoshop is the gold standard for image editing and graphic design.
 So even if you can get 7 days of experience (for free), it’s better than nothing.
-However, we recommend you keep the subscription for at least a year, just in case the job you are applying for requires Photoshop experience, which is quite common these days.
+However, we recommend you keep the subscription for at least a year, just in case the job you are applying for requires Photoshop experience, which is quite common nowadays.